 However, one employee who takes ownership of being more sustainable is our Designer, Hannah.
 At home, she recycles and tries to avoid single-use products.
 Rather than using paper towels, she uses cloth towels.
 In addition, she buys bulk food in recycled containers over plastic bagged fruits and grains.
 She composts food scraps and paper scraps (including pizza boxes).

 Hannah shares, “I recycle the standard glass, paper, and applicable plastics in my home bin.
 I also take things a step further by dropping off items that cannot be picked up with my regular recycling but can be recycled, such as plastic shopping bags and granola bar wrappers at a local collection site.”

-Depending on the municipality, what can and can’t be recycled can vary year by year as contracts with the recycling and pick-up company are renewed.
-However, intentionally purchasing items that are made up of or packaged in paper board material gives you the confidence that you are making an eco-friendlier choice.
-With that in mind, Hannah will take home anything from corrugated scraps that are too small to be bailed to printed labels and office papers that are allowed by her current local recycling contract.
+Depending on the municipality, what can and can’t be recycled can vary yearly as contracts with the recycling and pick-up company are renewed.
+However, intentionally purchasing items made up of or packaged in paper board material gives you the confidence that you are making an eco-friendly choice.
+With that in mind, Hannah will take home anything from corrugated scraps that are too small to be bailed to printed labels and office papers that her current local recycling contract allows.

 Impacts of Recycling

 Waste that does not end up in a landfill could also be incinerated, a harmful process to air quality with exponential side effects on climate.
 Improperly disposing of waste that becomes litter is also a problem for natural lands and waterways.